 Atari logos

-I've included a few various logos which can be downloaded from my Dropbox account.
+I've included a few logos that can be downloaded from my Dropbox account.
 These actually double as great wallpapers and are best when centred, not stretched or tiled.
-I hope this bundle will give you some ideas to create something cool?
+I hope this bundle will give you some ideas to create something cool.
 I'm always looking for an ST-inspired website logo - can anyone help??

 Sunday, November 13, 2016